-Results of Operations

-For the Three e Three Months Ended For the Nine M

-30.9.2024 30.9.2023 30.9.2024 30.9.2023

-Marketing, general and administrative expenses (1) 78 73 228 214

-Net other revenues (expenses) (2) 11 13 (2) (9)

-Net financing expenses (3) 380 209 (847) 748

-Income tax expenses (4) 74 86 228 383

-Figures are presented in millions of NIS.

-(1) The increase in expenses in the present Quarter compared with the same quarter last year mainly from expansion of the data center segment and from an increase in payroll expenses net of the increase in the Report Period compared with the same period last year mainly derives from expansion of operations in the data center segment and from salaries counterbalanced by a decrease in the expenses of Azrieli E-Commerce.

-(2) The decrease in other revenues in the Quarter mainly derives from one-time expenses incurred in the period.
-The decrease in net other expenses in the Report Period compared with the corresponding period derives from a higher amount of dividend income from Bank Leumi.

-(3) The increase in net financing expenses in the present Quarter compared with the same quarter last year mainly derives from the change in the CPI plus an increase in interest expenses due to the increase in the debt amount.
-The increase in net financing expenses in the Report Period compared with the same period last year mainly derives from the change in the CPI plus an increase in interest expenses due to the increase in the amount of the debt.
+- Figures are presented in millions of NIS. - (1) The increase in expenses in the present Quarter year-over-year mainly from expansion of the DC segment and from an increase in payroll expenses net of a decrease in marketing expenses and e-commerce expenses.
+The increase in the Report Period year-over-year mainly derives from expansion of operations in the DC segment and from salaries net of a decrease in the expenses of Azrieli E-Commerce. - (2) The increase in other expenses in the Quarter mainly derives from one-time expenses.
+The decrease in net other expenses in the Report Period year-over-year derives from dividend income from Bank Leumi in a higher amount. - (3) The increase in net financing expenses in the current Quarter year-over-year mainly derives from the change in the CPI plus an increase in interest expenses due to the increase in the debt amount.
+The decrease in net financing expenses in the Report Period year-over-year mainly derives from the change in the CPI net of an increase in interest expenses due to the increase in the debt amount. - (4) The decrease in tax expenses in the Quarter and in the Report Period mainly derives from a decrease in the pre-tax profit in the period.